Stakeholder Analysis & Mapping with Example & Template

 - For guaranteed success, get the key leadership involved.

-- Make sure, you involve your stakeholders early in the business analysis process
+- Make sure you involve your stakeholders early in the business analysis process

 - To avoid conflicts, help all stakeholders in realizing their personal gains from the project.

-- Stakeholders mapping and analysis always helps.
+- Stakeholder mapping and analysis always helps.